 - Schilt-less – without the Schilt, imitating a typical sword but with qualities of a Feder

-You can also ask for us to make the decorative holes in your schilt (for the normal or extra wide schilt types) or leave it pure, without the holes (no extra charge, both are an option).
+With the Normal schilt, you can also ask for us to make the decorative holes in it (or leave it pure, without the holes (no extra charge, both are an option).

 3. Blade flexibility